 The other side of the story is the rise and future dominance of our product, Fixed Indexed Annuities.
 (FIA).
 This past month, the FIA sector was greater than variable annuities in total sales.

 Bright, then brighter then brightest!
-Nothing is stopping the FIA from becoming the foremost retirement product available.
+Nothing is stopping the FIA from becoming the leading retirement product available.
 Of course, that will come with a fight, a fight over who is in charge of regulating fixed indexed annuities.
-The DOL ruling will be a step in one direction or another; hopefully the FIA will remain under state regulator control.
+The DOL ruling will be a step in one direction or another; hopefully, the FIA will remain under state regulator control.

 For over 100 years, insurance products have been regulated at the state level.
-Regulatory oversight has worked very well and there is absolutely no need for federal assistance.
+Regulatory oversight has worked very well, and there is no need for federal assistance.